a2 Milk New Zealand Class Action

 3. The stay of the New Zealand Proceedings will be lifted following the resolution of the Australian Proceedings.

-5. Upon the Australian Proceedings being resolved by mediation or trial, the New Zealand Proceedings will recommence.
+5. Upon the Australian Proceedings being resolved by way of settlement or trial, the stay of the New Zealand Proceedings will automatically lapse.
+At that point, the New Zealand Proceedings will be progressed expeditiously.

 During the Relevant Period, a2 Milk made a series of public forecasts and statements regarding its expected revenue and EBTIDA margins for FY21.
 The company’s share price was highly sensitive to these forecasts, with significant declines following each downward revision or correction.
 From August 2020 to August 2021, a2 Milk’s share price fell from NZD$21.74 to $6.02.